Nyungwe language

-Nyungwe (Cinyungwe or Nhungue) is a Bantu language of Mozambique.
+Nyungwe (Cinyungwe, Chinyungwe or Nhungue) is a Bantu language of Mozambique.
 It is used as a trade language throughout Tete Province.
+It belongs in the Southeastern Bantu branch, particularly in Guthrie zone N. It is closely related to Sena, Chewa, Nsenga and Tumbuka.

 Geographic distribution

 Nyungwe is spoken by more than 439,000 people in Mozambique along the Zambezi River, principally in Tete Province.

 Official status

 While Portuguese is the only official language of Mozambique, Nyungwe is one of the recognized national languages.